okohll/abdocs/content/docs/security-and-compliance/security-features/exporting.md

     - click _roles_ and select the role you want
     - tick _allow exports_

-A user with [manage privileges]({{<relref "privileges">}}) on the view's parent table can bypass criteria 2 and 3.
+A user with [develop privileges]({{<relref "privileges">}}) on the view's parent table can bypass criteria 2 and 3.
 This privilege is not commonly applied to normal users.

 ## Exporting
 A user with the ability to export can do so by opening the view, clicking the export icon near the top right and selecting _export_ from the options in the menu.